- Market risk can delay an investor’s retirement if the market experiences a downturn at the wrong time.

 Mutual funds pool money from thousands of clients to invest in a selection of hundreds or thousands of stocks, bonds and other investments.

 They do the diversifying for you and can be an effective retirement investment.
 Many 401(k)s offer a selection of mutual funds for investing your retirement savings.

-Look for funds with low fees.
-This results in low expense ratios, the measure of administrative costs to total value of the fund.
+It’s helpful to look for funds with low fees.
+This results in low expense ratios, the measure of administrative costs to the total value of the funds.
 The higher your expense ratio, the lower your return.

 Safe Investments for Retirees

-Rebalance Your Portfolio
+Rebalancing Your Portfolio

-If you want a certain percentage of your investments as stocks and another percentage as bonds you should revisit your portfolio each year to make sure the balance hasn’t changed.
-It could change, depending on the performance of the investments.
+If you want a certain percentage of your investments as stocks and another percentage as bonds, you should revisit your portfolio each year to make sure the balance hasn’t changed.
+It could change depending on the performance of the investments.

 Buying an annuity, which provides a guaranteed stream of income regardless of market conditions, is an effective strategy for ensuring your ability to pay your bills.
-Annuities also protect you from your risk of longevity, insuring against you outliving your savings.
+Annuities also protect you from longevity risk by protecting you against outliving your savings.

 Keep Investing During a Market Downturn

 Investing during a market downturn might feel like you’re throwing your money into an abyss, but when stocks are down, you actually get more for your money.
 Think of investing during a downturn similar to buying during a sale.